-RUC is in the process of establishing a HPC Centre based on an ongoing and close cooperation with DeiC and other HPC Centres in Denmark, mainly SDU.
+RUC’s High Performance Computing (HPC) Centre is based on an ongoing and close cooperation with DeiC and other HPC centres in Denmark, mainly SDU.
 The competences are derived from a maintenance of Linux infrastructure at Department of Science and Environment (known as INM in Danish) which has prioritised Open Source solutions for many years.

-RUC’s HPC Centre communicates with backend technicians from HPC other centres and DeiC.
-Ideally, requests go through the local Front Office as a Single Point of Contact (SPOC) where resulting tickets will be directed accordingly.
+RUC’s HPC Centre communicates directly with backend technicians from campus IT, other HPC centres and DeiC.
+Ideally, user requests go through the local Front Office as a Single Point of Contact (SPOC) where resulting tickets will be directed accordingly.
 This setup provides a better service to users and saves valuable time for backend technicians who can concentrate on resolving highly technical issues.

 The following areas are also facilitated by RUC’s HPC Centre.
 If you have any questions after reading the sections below, please contact Front Office by sending an email to email@example.com.

 UCloud is considered a gate to the HPC world, since it provides an interactive user environment accessible through a web browser.
 It is highly recommended to start here where you can read in detail about Type 1 HPC.
 The interactivity of the UCloud helps users to become familiar with HPC possibilities and processing pipelines used on other purely command line-driven HPC types.

 In this section you can read in detail about different types of national HPC facilities which are accessible through RUC’s HPC Centre.
 The types of HPC reflect suitability for each use case.
 RUC’s HPC Centre can help establish a project with additional resources for UCloud (Type 1 HPC) and provide needed guidance.
 In case of other HPC types it is required to apply for access and resources on a national level biannually.